-HIPPY Halifax began in April 2017 after many years in working towards implementing the program.
+HIPPY Halifax began in April 2017 after many years of working towards implementing the program.
 The team consist one 1 Coordinator with 3 Home Visitors.
 The program is generously supported by IRCC.

 ISANS recognizes the key role of immigrants in Canadian society.
 They work with newcomers to help them build a future in Canada.
 ISANS provide a wide range of services to immigrants, from refugee resettlement to professional programs, from family counselling to English in the Workplace.